Ramesh Lal

-Ramesh Lal (رمیش لال; born 5 July 1968) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
-Previously he was a member of the National Assembly from 2002 to May 2018.
-Lal is the only member of Parliament from minorities who has been elected for the fourth time consecutively.
+Ramesh Lal (رمیش لال; born 5 July 1968) is a Pakistani politician who is currently serving as a member of the National Assembly of Pakistan.Previously he was a member of the National Assembly from 2002 to August 2023.
+Lal is the only member of Parliament from minorities who has been elected for the fifth time consecutively.

 Early life

 Lal was born on 5 July 1968.

 Political career

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) on a seat reserved for minorities in the 2002 Pakistani general election.

 He was re-elected to the National Assembly as a candidate of PPP on a seat reserved for minorities in the 2008 Pakistani general elections.
 From 2008 to 2013, he was Parliamentary Secretary for Tourism, Minorities and Postal Services respectively.

 He was re-elected to the National Assembly as a candidate of PPP on a seat reserved for minorities in the 2013 Pakistani general election.

-He was elected to the National Assembly as a candidate of PPP on a reserved seat for minorities in 2018 Pakistani general election.
+He was elected to the National Assembly as a candidate of PPP on a reserved seat for minorities in the 2018 Pakistani general election.

+He has been re-elected to the National Assembly as a candidate of PPP on a reserved seat for minorities in the 2024 Pakistani general elections.